EthanPeters96/FlavorWave/README.md

 ### Imagery

-I plan on using high quailty images of food to complment the site. all my images are sourced from [unsplash](https://unsplash.com/images/stock)
+I plan on using high quality images of food to compliment the site, all my images are sourced from [unsplash](https://unsplash.com/images/stock).

 ### Wireframes

 Add the images or links for your wireframes here.

-I used [Balsamiq](https://balsamiq.com/) fot my wireframes.
+I used [Balsamiq](https://balsamiq.com/) for my wireframes.

 ## Features